-- Lower Solar Heat Gain Coefficient is Better - (SHGC) measures how well a product blocks heat from the sun from entering the building.
+- Lower Solar Heat Gain Coefficient (SHGC) is Better: SHGC measures how well a product blocks heat from the sun from entering the building.
 SHGC is expressed as a number between 0 and 1, with a lower SHGC indicating a product that is better at blocking unwanted heat gain.

 Low-E Windows Benefits and Costs

-Windows manufactured with low-e coatings typically cost about 10 to 15 percent more than regular windows, but they reduce energy loss by as much as 30 to 50 percent.
+Windows manufactured with Low-E coatings typically cost about 10 percent to 15 percent more than regular windows, but they reduce energy loss by as much as 30 percent to 50 percent.